Fermain/-mollify/README.md

                     ├── +page.md
 ```

 Each folder can contain a +page.md file.
 This file is indexed and used to generate a page.
 The folder name is used to define the page slug.
 The +page.md front matter is used to define the content type and its properties.

-For example, the following front matter defines a institution:
+**Example Front Matter**

 ```yaml
 ---